YuryChebiryak/MMM/index.md

 ## Why Crowdfunding?

 We were working on the game in a small team of developers for over three years now and were planning to launch the game without involving venture capital or taking a credit.
 But few months ago our budget intially formed by winning during cryptocurrencies rally dwindled down and we met a decision of starting a KickStarter campaign.

+### Support from community

+We have invested a lot of effort and money into the quality of the game, leaving no time or effort  for marketing.

+This is a very different approach to most traditional game development studios which invest a considerable amount of effort, time and money into marketing the product.
+Through the approach which built "title" the highest quality of gameplay experience is targeted, so please tell your friends about the game, **THE GAME NEEDS YOU** to get financed and achieve the quality it strives for and deliver very quickly **WITHOUT LOSING TIME FOR ADVERTISING**.
+Your support means a lot to us, so please like, share, subscribe, and tell your friends about this game if you like the idea.

 ### What is done already